noplacenoaddress/RNMnetwork/Part 4 - My experience/8 - squatting.md

 Yes it seems to be.
 What is behind?
 Nobles.
 B-side.

 Better say, in monarchies to squat is a normal verb to say and have got a lot not written rules.
 Are them not written?
-Perhaps.
+Perhaps they are written in old mediaeval's manuscript.

 But kindly it exist also in the utopian form, but I really don't know.

+From a OSINT point of view what is our preferred tool to analyze those properties: the **cadastre** [[7]](https://en.wikipedia.org/wiki/Cadastre).